johncarlomaula/john-carlo.github.io/project4_music.md

 The most recent albums in this list are ***Red (Taylor's Version)*** by Taylor Swift and ***30*** by Adele, accumulating 1,116 and 846 plays, respectively, within 5 months of release.
 The oldest album in this list is ***Havoc and Bright Lights*** by Alanis Morissette at 354 plays and was released in 2012.
 I discovered this album fairly recently, which explains its appearance in my top 20.

 ### Monthly Listening Activity

 The graph below shows the total hours of music I listened to each month.
 The months I listened to music the least are August 2020 and April 2022 as they do not contain data for the full month.
-The month I listened to music the most was on November 2020 at 172 hours, which averages to about 5.7 hours per day.
-The full month I listened to music the least was on March 2022 at 55 hours or about 1.8 hour per day.
+The month I listened to music the most was in November 2020 at 172 hours, which averages to about 5.7 hours per day.
+The full month I listened to music the least was in March 2022 at 55 hours or about 1.8 hour per day.

 <img src="images/project4_images/monthly_listening.png?_raw=true"/>